Marlon Tuipulotu: College career

 Tuipulotu played in three games his first year at USC in 2017 due to injuries and took a redshirt.
 As a redshirt freshman in 2018, he started 10 of 12 games and recorded 33 tackles and 4.5 sacks.
 In 2019, he had 46 tackles and two sacks in 12 starts.
 Tuipulotu returned as a starter in 2020.

 Professional career

+Philadelphia Eagles

-Tuipulotu was drafted by the Philadelphia Eagles in the sixth round, 189th overall, in the 2021 NFL Draft.
+Tuipulotu was selected by the Philadelphia Eagles in the sixth round, 189th overall, of the 2021 NFL draft.

-In Week 8 of the 2022 NFL season, Tuipulotu recorded his first sack of his career on Pittsburgh Steelers Quarterback Kenny Pickett in a 13-35 win.
+In Week 8 of the 2022 NFL season, Tuipulotu recorded the first sack of his career, tackling Pittsburgh Steelers quarterback Kenny Pickett in a 13–35 win.

-In Week 10 of the 2022 NFL season, Tuipulotu recorded his first fumble recover of his career against the Washington Commanders.
+In Week 10 of the 2022 season, Tuipulotu recorded the first fumble recovery of his career in a game against the Washington Commanders.

-He was placed on injured reserve on November 16, 2022.
-Without Tuipulotu, the Eagles reached Super Bowl LVII but lost 38-35 to the Kansas City Chiefs.
+He was placed on injured reserve on November 16, 2022 after suffering a torn meniscus.
+Without Tuipulotu, the Eagles reached Super Bowl LVII but lost 38–35 to the Kansas City Chiefs.
+On August 29, 2024, Tuipulotu was released by the Eagles.

+Kansas City Chiefs

+On August 31, 2024, Tuipulotu was signed to the Kansas City Chiefs practice squad, then promoted to the active roster a week later.
+On January 10, 2025, the Chiefs placed Tuipulotu on injured reserve.

+On August 26, 2025, Tuipulotu was released by the Chiefs as part of final roster cuts, and re-signed to the practice squad.

+Personal life

+Tuipulotu is of Tongan descent.
+His younger brother, Tuli Tuipulotu, also played linebacker at USC and currently plays in the National Football League for the Los Angeles Chargers.
+He is also the cousin of former USC and current Denver Broncos defensive back Talanoa Hufanga.